-The Galapagos Short-eared Owl is endemic to the archipelago, and is considered a subspecies of the short-eared owl which can be found in all continents.
-On Genovesa Island, this iconic species has developed a unique hunting behavior: they are diurnal hunters that feed mainly from the big colony of storm petrels that inhabit this island.
+The Galapagos Short-eared Owl is endemic to the archipelago and is considered a subspecies of the short-eared owl which can be found in all continents.
+On Genovesa Island, this iconic species has developed a unique hunting behavior: they are diurnal hunters that feed mainly from the big colony of storm petrels that inhabit this area of the Galapagos Islands.

 It is not clear how many Galapagos short-eared owls live on the island of Genovesa, given the last survey of their population size was made back in 1980.
-It is believed that their population has remained in healthy numbers since then because of the large availability of food.
+It is believed that the population of this Galapagos wildlife creature has remained in healthy numbers since then because of the large availability of food.
 The most interesting aspect about the Galapagos short-eared owl, however?
 They’ve learned how to feed on storm petrels, which are abundant in the lava fields over on the northern part of the island.

 As soon as we entered the owls’ territory, we all focused on just one thing: finding an owl.
 This task can be difficult, especially because the owl evolved in this area to have a great camouflage and blend in with the surrounding environment.
 It took around 20 minutes until the first guide informed the other groups that he had spotted our first owl.
 The owl was far away, so it was really hard to spot for some of our guests.
 After a few moments, someone else said they had found another one that was actually closer this time, setting behind the nesting territory that belonged to the Nazca boobies nesting territory.
 It wasn’t long before 3 other guests spotted owls themselves.
 In total, we were able to see at least 5 different owls that morning.